top of page

 From Lab to Line: Developing a Workforce to Take Applied Research to Successful Manufactured Composite Products

-Andrew Pokelwaldt, Dalton "Ross" Smith, Jesse Hartsell, Tony Caiazzo Jr., Bashar Khasawneh, Ph.
-D.
+Andrew Pokelwaldt, IACMI- The Composites Institute; Dalton "Ross" Smith, Mississippi State University; Jesse Hartsell, Chomarat North America; Tony Caiazzo Jr., Materials Science Corporation MSC-LLC;

 In the composites industry the transition from research to successful manufacturing is challenging.
 The people really do matter.
 Personnel hiring, training, and successful onboarding to work with product researchers is critical to a company.
 The panel will discuss ways to select manufacturing personnel for critical roles.
 Insights into the many technical and soft skills needed to make manufacturing processes successful.
 The panel will discuss critical roles, skills and how the team can be scaled while successfully transferring knowledge and building an effective manufacturing process.